 - Have a screening process in place to verify income, get credit and background checks, and previous landlord references, but don’t violate fair housing laws.
 We get it.
 You want great tenants.
 But even if you’re leasing on your own, fair housing laws apply to you.
 Yes, you.

 - Update your lease to include any changes necessary to protect yourself, including any behaviors that result in eviction of a tenant.
 If it’s not in writing, it’s not enforceable.
 Don’t want cars parked on the lawn?
 Aluminum foil in the windows?
 Pets?
 Spell it out in plain English as a part of your written lease.
+For any disputes or escalating conflicts, it is recommended to seek legal advice from a landlord tenant attorney.

 - Establish a bank account to track expenses and income from the property.
 While we don’t provide tax advice, it’s always a good accounting procedure to keep income property funds in a separate account that details all income and expenses.
 Believe us, your accountant will thank you come tax time.